fault9/DQ_propella_project/README.md

 - Small human-test samples for comparing raw text excerpts and Propella one-sentence descriptions.
 - Duplicate clustering using Propella annotations and one sentence description
 - Scoring Propella annotations
+- Retrieving raw text grouped after Propella Annotations (potentially to be used in human A/B test)

 ## Notes